About Tennis Ireland

 Who We Are

 Tennis Ireland is the National Governing Body for the sport of tennis in Ireland.
-Tennis Ireland was founded in 1908 and has almost 180 affiliated clubs and engages with almost 80,000 players.
+Tennis Ireland was founded in 1908 and has over 180 affiliated clubs and engages with almost 80,000 players.
 Tennis Ireland stages Pro Tour events such as The Irish Open Championships, and selects teams to participate in The Billie Jean King Cup, The Davis Cup and other international events at Junior, Senior and Master’s level.
 Tennis Ireland also supports the delivery of a wide range of competitive, educational and development programmes at local, provincial and national levels.
 Tennis Ireland is a Company limited by guarantee and without share capital.
 It functions as the National Governing Body for the sport for the whole of Ireland.
 The Company has a total of fourteen Directors who work closely with the Chief Executive.

 Tennis Ireland has four broad areas of responsibilities as follows: